redsoxfan0219/eao-work-test/markdown_cheatsheet.md

 ### Formatted code snippet

+This is the best option when trying to format multiple lines of code.
+Use 'Simple Code' above when formating one line blocks or short code phrases.

 Instructions: line 1) three bacticks. followed by 'sh'.
 2) Then lines of code, divded by line breaks.
 3) Close with three more backticks.